farmera/sare_grant/post_processing_steps.md

 ![](img/uncorrected_ndvi_three.png)
 ![](img/corrected_ndvi_three.png)
 ###### Figure 3.
-Set of uncorrected and corrected NDVI images.
+Set of soil corrected and uncorrected NDVI images.

-This example use of machine learning illustrates how automating a single step in the chain reduces error. __Figure 4__ shows a set of three uncorrected/corrected NDVI images from May 25, 2017.
-The nitrogen treatments are, from left to right, 40 lbs N, 60 lbs N and 80lbs N. In the top row the unbiased standard deviations are 0.17, 0.17, and 0.18, respectively, while in the corrected versions they are 0.9 across.
+This simple use of machine learning illustrates how automating a single step in the chain reduces error overall. __Figure 4__ shows a set of three uncorrected/corrected NDVI images from May 25, 2017.
+The nitrogen treatments are, from left to right, 40 lbs N, 80 lbs N and 120lbs N. In the top row the unbiased standard deviations are 0.17, 0.17, and 0.18, respectively, while in the corrected versions they are 0.9 in each.
 In this case we've managed to remove some of the 'noise' from the samples which proves to be of significance when a final interpretation of these data is made.

 #### Extraction of Image-Derived Statistics